-Remove the roll from the inside of the toilet paper roll.
+Remove the cardboard roll from the inside of the toilet paper roll.
+Then decide if you need to remove some paper from the roll so it will fit.
 I used a cheap one ply, but I still had to remove some from the outside of the roll.
 Squeeze it in as best you can.
 I used the end of a sturdy spoon as a lever.

 Place the TP roll into the new paint can, it should completely fill it.
 Slowly pour in the bottle of 70% rubbing alcohol.
 It will absorb into the paper which acts as your wick.

 Hammer on the lid.
 Place the quarter inside the match box and attach it to the side of the paint can with the packing tape.
 Remove the matchbox and packing tape before using your emergency survival heater, remember, the can will get hot.